 Amy F. Peters

-Strategies for high-net-worth estate planning
+Strategies for high-net-worth estate planning in California

 A good estate planning formula covers all your bases.
 Gaining an understanding a few simple concepts can help you build a strategy for estate planning that provides optimal disbursement of funds and protection for your later years.